-The singer’s tale: ‘I was sobbing and shaking in William Tell’
+The singer’s tale: ‘I was sobbing and shaking in William Tell’main

 Catharine Rogers, a London opera singer, went to the dress rehearsal last Friday of Damiano Michieletto’s Covent Garden production of Rossini’s William Tell.